-- 106. The UCL bars business practices that are forbidden by law.
-If a business practice violates any law, it is per se a UCL violation. - 107.
+- 114. The UCL bars business practices that are forbidden by law.
+If a business practice violates any law, it is per se a UCL violation. - 115.
 The business acts and practices described above are unlawful because they violate numerous state and federal laws, including but not limited to: - a) The Federal Trade Commission Act ("FTC Act"), which prohibits "unfair or deceptive acts or practices."
-32 - b) Cal Educ.
-Code § 94897, which provides that institutions shall not "(b) [p]romise or guarantee employment, or otherwise overstate the availability of jobs upon graduation." - c) The CLRA, see supra ¶¶ 97-101; - d) The FAL, see infra $\P\P$ 112-114; - e) Cal.
+45 - b) Cal Educ.
+Code § 94897, which provides that institutions shall not "(b) [p]romise or guarantee employment, or otherwise overstate the availability of jobs upon graduation." - c) The CLRA, see supra $\P\P$ 104-110; - d) The FAL, see infra $\P\P$ 120-122; - e) Cal.
 Educ.
 Code § 94886, which provides in relevant part that "a person shall not open, conduct, or do business as a private postsecondary educational institution in this state without obtaining an approval to operate under this chapter."
-Lambda violated this provision, and therefore the UCL's unlawful prong, when it enrolled Mr. Kernan without obtaining approval to operate. - f) Cal.
+Lambda violated this provision, and therefore the UCL's unlawful prong, when it enrolled Ms. Nguyen without obtaining approval to operate. - f) Cal.
 Educ.
 Code § 94943, which provides that it is a crime to "[k]nowingly operat[e] a private postsecondary institution without an approval to operate."
 Lambda violated this provision, and therefore the

-$^{32}$ See FTC Act $\$ 5(a)(I), 15 U.S.C. $\$ 45(a)(I); FTC Act $\$ 12(a), 15 U.S.C. $\$ 52(a).
+45 See FTC Act § 5(a)(I), 15 U.S.C.§ 45(a)(I); FTC Act § 12(a), 15 U.S.C. § 52(a).

-- UCL's unlawful prong, when it knowingly enrolled Mr. Kernan without approval by the BPPE to operate. - g) Cal.
+- UCL's unlawful prong, when it knowingly enrolled Ms. Nguyen without approval by the BPPE to operate. - g) Cal.
 Educ.
 Code § 94902(a), which provides that "[a] student shall enroll solely by means of executing an enrollment agreement.
 The enrollment agreement shall be signed by the student and by an authorized employee of the institution."
-Mr. Kernan does not recall signing an enrollment agreement with Lambda, and upon information and belief did not sign one.
-Mr. Kernan was therefore never lawfully enrolled with Lambda. - h) Even if Mr. Kernan did sign an enrollment agreement with Lambda, it is unlawful and unenforceable pursuant to Cal.
+Ms. Nguyen does not recall signing an enrollment agreement with Lambda, and upon information and belief did not sign one.
+Ms. Nguyen was therefore never lawfully enrolled with Lambda. - h) Even if Ms. Nguyen did sign an enrollment agreement with Lambda, it is unlawful and unenforceable pursuant to Cal.
 Educ.
 Code § 94902(b), which provides:

-An enrollment agreement is not enforceable unless all of thefollowing requirements are met:
+An enrollment agreement is not enforceable unless all of the following requirements are met:

 - (1) The student has received the institution's catalog and School Performance Fact Sheet prior to signing the enrollment agreement. - (2) At the time of the execution of the enrollment agreement, the institution held a valid approval to operate. - (3) Prior to the execution of the enrollment agreement, the student and the institution have signed and dated the information required to be disclosed in the Student Performance Fact Sheet pursuant to subdivisions (a) to (d), inclusive, of Section 94910.
-Each of these items in the Student Performance Fact Sheet shall include a line for the student to initial and shallbe initialed and dated by the student.
+Each of these items in the Student Performance Fact Sheet shall include a line for the student to initial and shall be initialed and dated by the student.

-- i) In violation of Cal.
+- i.
+In violation of Cal.
 Educ.
-Code § 94902(b)(1), Mr. Kernan was not provided with Lambda's School Performance Sheet. - j) In violation of Cal.
+Code § 94902(b)(1), Ms. Nguyen was not provided with Lambda's School Performance Sheet. - ii.
+In violation of Cal.
 Educ.
-Code § 94902(b)(2), Lambda did not have "valid approval to operate" at the time Mr. Kernan enrolled. - k) In violation of Cal.
+Code § 94902(b)(2), Lambda did not have "valid approval to operate" at the time Ms. Nguyen enrolled. - iii.
+In violation of Cal.
 Educ.
-Code § 94902(b)(3), Mr. Kernan did not sign the information required to be disclosed in the StudentPerformance Fact Sheet. - Cal.
+Code § 94902(b)(3), Ms. Nguyen did not sign the information required to be disclosed in the Student Performance Fact Sheet. - i) Cal.
 Educ.
 Code § 94902(c), which provides that "[a] student shall receive a copy of the signed enrollment agreement, in writing or electronically, regardless of whether total charges are paid by the student."
-Mr. Kernan does not have a copy of his signed enrollment agreement and upon information and belief never received one.
-He did, however, receive an Enrollment Agreement Addendum. - 108.
+Ms. Nguyen does not have a copy of her signed enrollment agreement and upon information and belief never received one. - 116.
 By violating these and other state and federal laws, Lambda violated the unlawful prong of the UCL.